Highlight on Students

 Susan Zecchini, ’09, MS in Bioscience Regulatory Affairs

 New to the pharmaceutical industry, I decided to apply to the Bioscience Regulatory Affairs program to gain a better understanding of the drug development process.
 Now in my last semester, I have a much greater understanding of the intricacies and nuances of drug development as well as the regulatory requirements that ensure the safe and efficacious development these products.
 The comprehensive studies offered through this program provide the opportunity to explore the substantive areas of biologics, pharmaceuticals and medical devices while engaging students analytically.
 At first, I was hesitant to pursue my Masters degree online which is why I choose to go with a school with such a strong reputation.
 Although the studies are challenging, this program has been very manageable with my busy work schedule.
 The professors are well versed in their areas of expertise and very supportive.

 I recently finished my term paper-Assessing FDA’s Categorization of In Vitro Diagnostic Multivariate Index Assays as Medical Devices via Guidance Documents Rather Than the Public Rule-making Process.
-My professor, Thomas D. Colonna, commented that it was “an excellent paper”.
+My instructor, Thomas D. Colonna, commented that it was “an excellent paper”.
 Dr. Colonna’s recognition is a sample of the true dedication to encouraging students to their best and the commitment to excellence of this program.
 I plan to apply to the PhD program at Johns Hopkins after graduation.